ryjen/libcoda-db/README.md

 Why another library?
 --------------------

 Why not?
-It was good fun and I'll use it.
+It was good fun, tested and usable.

-Other libraries are kinda nice, but sometimes you don't want to deal with code generators or unintuitive syntax.
+Other libraries are kinda nice or even better at some things.
+Sometimes you don't want to deal with code generators or unintuitive syntax though.

 Building
 --------